zabroski/project-2/README.md

 #### Your app must:
 - Be a working, interactive, React application.
-- Include data from a third-party API.
+- Include atleast one data from a third-party API.
     - Pull data into the application using an API [List of Public APIs](https://github.com/toddmotto/public-apis) [More APIs](https://github.com/abhishekbanthia/Public-APIs) [Instructor Recommended APIs](https://git.generalassemb.ly/sei-nyc-cicadas/apis)
     - TRY OUT your API by pasting the endpoint in the browser , or making a postman/insomnia request before you get too emotionally invested in it, to make sure it works the way you think it does... **YOU ARE REQUIRED TO SHOW US YOU CAN RECEIVE THE DATA FOR YOUR PROPOSAL**
-- Use React Router installed using npm.
+- Use React Router installed using `npm install react-router-dom -g`.
 - Use Axios
 - Have at least 6 separate components, using a readable file structure.
 - Be built using Create React App.